 How Long Does An Edible High Last?

-The main question that consumers have about edibles is, how long do they last?
+The main question consumers have about edibles is, how long do they last?
 Well, it is important to consider a few things.
-One, do you take the edible on a full or empty stomach.
+One is whether you take the edible on a full or empty stomach.

-On a full stomach, the THC has something more to combine to and is ingested quicker.
+It seems counterintuitive, but on an empty stomach, it generally takes longer for the high to kick in and is less effective.
+On a full stomach, the THC has something more to combine with and is ingested more quickly.
 This also ensures that most of the THC content is not lost during the digestion process.
-The mere fact that we have to wait for our bodies to break down the food shows why edibles take longer to kick in, and to wear off.
+The mere fact that we have to wait for our bodies to break down the food shows why edibles take longer to kick in and wear off.

 Now, exactly how long does it take for an edible to work?
-It is recommended that a beginning consumer should eat no more than 10 mg at a time, and should wait around 1 to 2 hours for the effects to kick in.
+Edible experts recommended that a beginning consumer should eat no more than 10 mg at a time, and should wait around one to two hours for the effects to kick in.
 There are instances where it won’t take an hour to kick in, and there are cases where it takes more than a couple of hours to feel the effects of cannabis edibles.

-This is why it important to start out with a low dosage and work your way up.
-There are a lot of consumers that think if you don’t feel it then you should eat more.
+This is why it is essential to start out with a low dosage.
+Many consumers think that if you don’t feel it, then you should eat more.
 This is not the case.
-Make sure to wait up to 2 hours until trying more.
-For this reason, I recommend starting at a dosage of around 5 mg for a true beginner.
-This way if it is not enough, you have some room to slowly work your way up to the recommended dosage.
+Certified Ganjiers say makesure to wait up to 2 hours before trying more.
+Experts recommend starting at around 5 mg for a true beginner.
+This way, if it is not enough, a consumer has some room to slowly work their way up to the recommended dosage.

-The duration of the high from an edible depends on the dosage you ate, your tolerance to cannabis, and what you ate before the edible.
+The duration of the high from an edible depends on the dosage that is consumed, a person’s tolerance to cannabis, and what the consumer ate before the edible.
 It is safe to say that the average length of an edible high is around 4 to 6 hours.
-However, if a consumer eats more than the recommended dosage then it is possible for the high to last longer.
+However, if a consumer eats more than the recommended dosage, then it is possible for the high to last longer.

-how long do edibles lastIt's good to know how much THC you're going to consume, but that isn't always an option.
-Homemade edibles have no warnings or guides, and that's when it's important to know what else affects the duration of edible weed:
+Cannabis consumers need to know how much THC they’re going to consume, but that isn’t always an option.
+Homemade edibles have no warnings or guides, and that’s why it’s important to know what else affects the duration of edible weed:

 Edible Type

-The word 'edible' (in this context) is used to describe any food item that contains cannabis oil.
-This means, quite simply, that there's no end to the edible weed products that can be created.
-And while variety is great, it does make controlling the duration of an edible high difficult.
+The word ‘edible’ (in this context) is used to describe any food item that contains cannabis oil.
+This means, quite simply, that there’s no end to the edible weed products that can be created.
+And while variety is excellent, it makes controlling an edible high’s duration difficult.

 THC Content

-By knowing the THC content of an edible cannabis product, you can estimate how long the high will last.
+By knowing the THC content of an edible cannabis product, a consumer can estimate how long the high will last.
 Mainstream edibles range anywhere between 5mg THC to about 100mg THC, with room for extremes on either end.

 Form of the Edible

-Instead of choosing an ol' edible, consider taking the time to decide what kind of edible cannabis is best for you.
+Instead of choosing a simple edible, a consumer can decide what kind of edible cannabis is best for them.
 Small dose or large, sweet or savory, liquid or solid – the choice is yours!

 Baked Goods

-The classic edibles like brownies, cookies, and such can all be classified as baked (and generally good too).
-It's easy to whip together a dessert using cannabis oil, and the results are often as tasty as they are potent.
+Classic edibles like brownies, cookies, and such can all be classified as baked.
+It’s easy to whip together a dessert using cannabis oil, and the results are often as tasty as they are potent.

 Candies

-Lollipops, gummy bears, chocolates — there's no end to the constant parade of weed-infused candy products.
-But beware the innocent exterior as cannabis-infused candy packs a punch.
+Lollipops, gummy bears, chocolates — there’s no end to the constant parade of weed-infused candy products.
+But beware of the innocent exterior, as cannabis-infused candy packs a punch.
 One gummy bear can go a long way, so take care!

 Mints